-A few months ago I completed an advertising photoshoot for Fairy Liquid photographing a Very Brave Allanya who appears on the bottle lables.
+A few months ago I donated my time and studio to a photoshoot for The Make a Wish Foundation is association with Fairy Liquid photographing a Very Brave Allanya who appears on the bottle lables.
 This week just during the weekly shop I noticed the images are now appearing on the products.

 “Very Brave Merseyside Tot Allanya” was the face of the campaign.
 The brave four-year-old, who was diagnosed with Acute Lymphoblastic Leukaemia in January last year, was offered the chance to become a well-known face thanks to a joint campaign between Fairy and the Make-A-Wish Foundation.